Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/Module_03.md

 azcopy cp $containerToken1 $containerToken2 --recursive=true
 ```

-Go to the second storage account and verify the container `az1000202-container` was created and that the random uploaded data is in the container.
+Go to the second storage account and verify the container `az1000202-container` was created and that the random uploaded data was copied.

 #### Task 5: Use a Shared Access Signature (SAS) key to access a blob